The Space Law Review: International Telecommunication Union and Access to Spectrum

 For those satellite networks not subject to the coordination procedure described in Section II of Article 9 of the Radio Regulations, the date of receipt by the ITU of the API marks the start of their regulatory period.
 Currently, these networks are required to be brought into use within seven years of the date of receipt by the ITU of the API.
 The API must be supplied no earlier than seven years and preferably no later than two years before the planned date of bringing into use of the network.

-Since 1 July 2016, it has not been necessary to submit the API for satellite networks subject to the coordination procedure, as described in Section II of Article 9 of the Radio Regulations.
-This was agreed among the Member States of the ITU and benefits operators, as it simplifies the notification procedure described in subsection iii, below.
+Since 1 July 2016, it has not been necessary to submit the API for satellite networks subject to the coordination procedure.
+This was agreed among the Member States of the ITU and benefits operators as it simplifies the notification procedure described in subsection iii below.

 ii Request for coordination

 For those satellite networks subject to the coordination procedure described in Section II of Article 9 of the Radio Regulations, the first stage of the regulatory process is the submission of the complete information, as required by the national administration in compliance with the ITU Radio Regulations, to the ITU-BR.
 The date of receipt by the ITU of this information marks the start of the regulatory period and establishes the regulatory precedence of the network.
 Networks whose request for coordination was received by the ITU-BR after the prior request are deemed to have lower regulatory precedence to, and must seek a coordination agreement with, those networks with higher regulatory precedence (i.e., the networks where the relevant request for coordination was received earlier and that are affected by the later network).
 Currently, these networks are required to be brought into use within seven years of the date of receipt by the ITU of this information.